But I persevered to the bitter end. A whodunnit complete with the twist in the tale that was entirely predictable.

 A work of fiction woven out of historical facts.
-But the melodrama is overdone.
+The melodrama is overdone but it was interesting enough to keep going.

 Covering perhaps one of the most interesting periods in the history of the Moghuls.
 A time when the seeds of conflict were sown, a conflict that has boiled over and which has split the continent between Hindu and Muslim.